19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 1. Duomo & Brunelleschi’s Dome

-And there’s a lot more to see and do here than it looks at first sight!
+The most recognizable landmark of Florence, the Cathedral, aka the Duomo or Basilica di Santa Maria del Fiore, is absolutely not to be missed when visiting Florence for the first time.
+It’s one of the most beautiful churches in Italy, and there’s a lot more to see and do here than it looks at first sight.
 So much, in fact, that we listed the main attractions as separate points in this guide.

 But let’s start with the main sight – the Duomo – first.
-The spectacular Basilica di Santa Maria del Fiore is an enormous structure towering high above the skyline of Florence.
+The spectacular basilica is an enormous structure towering high above the skyline of Florence.
 The fourth-largest cathedral in the world, its beautiful exterior is covered in a combination of pink, green, and white marble.

 Inside you’ll see many beautiful frescoes and mosaic pavements, along with a magnificent 15th-century clock that still works to this day.
 However, the interior of the Dome is not nearly as impressive as that of the other magnificent churches in Florence.
 The most decorative is the inside of Brunelleschi’s Dome above the altar.